 - $1.30 in Zone 2

-As cattle markets rise, the rental increases and the formula captures a progressively greater share, with rates tied directly to market prices and producer profit.
+Rental rates are tied directly to annual cattle markets.
+When cattle prices rise, rent increases and the formula captures a greater share of potential profits from grazing on Crown land.
 To address any changes during implementation, the new rental will be phased in over a 5-year period.
 The phased in rate will be based on an increasing percentage of the calculated yearly rate.
 The phase in percentages are found at:

 |Previous zone||New zone||New minimum rate (per Animal Unit Month)||Old minimum rate (per Animal Unit Month)||2022 rates (per Animal Unit Month)||2023 rates (per Animal Unit Month)|

 |Zone A |

 As of 2020, the application fee to transfer a grazing disposition to someone else (family and non-family assignment) is a flat rate of $3,150, in alignment with the assignment fee for all other public land dispositions assignable under the Public Lands Act.

 The rental rate framework calculates lease rents based on the profitability of operating a grazing lease, considering market prices, transportation, and operating and labour costs.

 To calculate rent we use a model based on:

 - the purchase of yearlings in the spring